-A green sea turtle swims under Midway Island Pier at Hawaii's Papahānaumokuākea Marine National Monument, which was expanded in 2016 to become the largest ocean sanctuary on Earth.
+A green sea turtle swims under Midway Island Pier at Hawaii's Papahānaumokuākea Marine National Monument, which was expanded in 2016 to become one of the largest ocean sanctuaries on Earth.
 (Photo: Greg McFall/NOAA)

 9. Protected areas now cover 15 percent of the Earth's land surface, including inland waterways.
 Only 4 percent of the oceans are under protection — but an array of new marine refuges have been created in recent years, raising hopes the tides are turning.